DjangoGirls/tutorial-extensions/homework_create_more_models/README.md

 admin.site.register(Comment)
 ```

-If you type `python manage.py runserver` in the Terminal and go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) in your browser, you should have access to the list of comments, and also the capability to add and remove comments.
+If you type `python manage.py runserver` on the command line and go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) in your browser, you should have access to the list of comments, and also the capability to add and remove comments.
 Play around with the new comments feature!

 ## Make our comments visible